GSG-G10/food-hub/README.md

 # FoodHub 🍔

-Foodhub is a food delivery website that have a plenty restaurants registered in it so people can go over every restaurant and see all the meals they offer then order any meal from any restaurant they want
+Foodhub is a food delivery website that have a plenty of restaurants registered in it so people can go over every restaurant and see all the meals they offer then order any meal from any restaurant they want

 ## [Live Demo](http://food-hub-gsg.herokuapp.com/) 📺